Anello-Photonics/docs-A1/docs/getting_started_imu.rst

 Hardware Connections
 ---------------------------------
-The ANELLO IMU unit is pictured below.
+The ANELLO IMU/IMU+ unit is pictured below.
 It features an 8 pin automotive-grade Molex MX150 connector.

 .. image:: media/ANELLO_IMU.png
    :width: 50 %
    :align: center

-If you purchased the IMU Evaluation Kit, you will also receive the items pictured below.
-See `Mechanicals <https://docs-a1.readthedocs.io/en/latest/mechanicals.html>`__ for schematic of the breakout cable.
+If you received an ANELLO IMU+ Loaner unit, you will also receive the Accessory Kit with the items pictured below.
+For IMU+ purchases, the Accessory Kit is sold separately and more information is available upon request.

 .. image:: media/IMU_EvalKit.png
    :width: 100 %